Sampling recovery in $L_2$ and other norms: Improvements for Hilbert spaces

+whenever $F$ is a Banach space.
+In fact, \eqref{eq:Novak} holds with the (smaller) Kolmogorov widths in $L_\infty$ on the right hand side, see \cite{Novak,NW3} for details.
+The factor $(1+n)$ cannot be improved: For each $n$, there is even a Hilbert space where \eqref{eq:Novak} is an equality, see~\cite[Example~29.8]{NW3}. \\

+In the paper \cite{KPUU23_2} it is shown that the factor $(1+n)$ can be improved to $\sqrt{n}$ when allowing for a constant oversampling factor, i.e., $c\cdot n$ sampling points instead of $n$.

-Clearly, Theorem~\ref{thm:intro-H} can also be applied for other orthonormal systems than the trigonometric monomials, including the Haar or the Walsh system, certain wavelets, the Chebychev polynomials, and the spherical harmonics, if $\mu$ is their corresponding orthogonality measure; see Section~\ref{sec:ex} for examples.
-In all these cases, we obtain that linear sampling algorithms are (up to constants) as powerful as arbitrary non-linear algorithms using general linear measurements.
-Note that we do not require any decay of the Gelfand width $c_n$.
-In this sense, the comparison statement is even stronger than the recently obtained result for $L_2$-approximation which is discussed below.
+Let us emphasize that the result in Theorem \ref{thm:H} applies to several important cases of orthonormal systems, which are listed in Remark~\ref{rem:minimal-Chris}.
+Moreover, we do not require any decay of the Gelfand width $c_n$.
+In this sense, the comparison statement is even stronger than the recently obtained result for $L_2$-approximation {discussed above}.